l337ch/f5-k8s-controller-demo/README.md

 ## Introduction

-This demo uses F5's bigip-k8s-ctlr to manaage virtual servers, pools, and nodes on BIG-IPs for services running Kubernetes clusters.
-More infomation on F5 BIG-IPs can be found here https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ltm_configuration_guide_10_0_0.html.
+This demo uses F5's bigip-k8s-ctlr to manage virtual servers, pools, and nodes on BIG-IPs for services running on Kubernetes clusters.
+More infomation on F5 BIG-IPs can be found at https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ltm_configuration_guide_10_0_0.html.
 The demo below if very high touch.
 Expect to do a lot of typing.

 ## Prerequisites